-Spain is the home to Tapas, beautiful beaches, unbelievable nightlife and an incredibly diverse culture, however we often forget about the Spanish wildlife.
+Spain is the home to Tapas, beautiful beaches, unbelievable nightlife and an incredibly diverse culture, however we often forget about the diverse Spanish wildlife.
 There is in fact a vast array of animals to be found throughout Spain.
 You can also find a guide for what to do in Spain here if you’re planning a trip soon.

 Much like the Animals in Italy, the brown bear is an animal that used to be prominent in the area, however the numbers have dwindled significantly.
 The amount of brown bears in Spain 100 years ago was approximately 1,000, while now there is believed to be only 100.
 If you’re hoping to spot a brown bear, you can find most of them in the Cantabria National Park.